GenericMappingTools/gmt/trunk/doc/rst/source/grdmath.rst

 ------------------

-Users may save their favorite operator combinations as macros via the file .grdmath in their current or user directory.
+Users may save their favorite operator combinations as macros via the file *grdmath.macros* in their current or user directory.
 The file may contain any number of macros (one per record); comment lines starting with # are skipped.
 The format for the macros is **name** = **arg1 arg2 ... arg2** : *comment* where **name** is how the macro will be used.
 When this